-This is a herculean task but here are few tips that you must register in your mind to success in the Mains exams.
+Here are a few tips that you must register in your mind for success in the Mains exams.

 Practice how to write answers: In the Civil Services Mains exam your brain have to think pulling all the relevant data for a particular topic, simultaneously those ideas should be articulated in a logical fashion and your hand should synchronize with your brain by writing the content in the answer sheet.